-Infections of the respiratory tract caused by various viral and bacterial agents are the second most common cause of morbidity in children and adults.
+Infections of the respiratory tract caused by various viral and bacterial agents are the second most common cause of morbidity in children and adults (22-23).
 Although most upper respiratory tract infections are caused by viruses, a significant proportion of patients are treated with antibiotics.
-This is due, in part, to doctors' concern about secondary bacterial infection and, in part, to the difficulty of distinguishing viral from bacterial infections based on symptoms.
-Antimicrobial resistance monitoring research studies in Europe revealed rising resistance rates among Gramnegative and Gram-positive bacteria, with higher levels of resistance found in Europe's south and east.
-Increasing resistance levels underline the importance of monitoring are increasingly employed in clinical research to help making diagnostic decisions.
+This is due, in part, to doctors' concern about secondary bacterial infection and, in part, to the difficulty of distinguishing viral from bacterial infections based on symptoms (9).

+Antimicrobial resistance monitoring research studies in Europe revealed rising resistance rates among Gram-negative and Gram-positive bacteria, with higher levels of resistance found in Europe's south and east (24).
+Increasing resistance levels underline the importance of monitoring and avoiding unnecessary antibiotic therapy.